electrovir/element-vir/README.md

 # Usage

-Most usage of this package is done through the [`defineElementNoInputs` function](https://github.com/electrovir/element-vir/blob/main/src/declarative-element/define-declarative-element.ts#L25-L30).
-See the [`DeclarativeElementInit` type](https://github.com/electrovir/element-vir/blob/main/src/declarative-element/declarative-element-init.ts#L7-L20) for that function's inputs.
+Most usage of this package is done through the `defineElement` or `defineElementNoInputs` functions.
+See the `DeclarativeElementInit` type for that function's inputs.
 These inputs are also described below with examples.

 All of [`lit`](https://lit.dev)'s syntax and functionality is also available for use if you wish.

 ## Simple element definition

-Use `defineElementNoInputs` to define your element if you're not setting inputs (or just for now as you're getting started).
+Use `defineElementNoInputs` to define your element if it's not going to accept any inputs (or just for now as you're getting started).
 It must be given an object with at least `tagName` and `renderCallback` properties (the types enforce this).
 Here is a bare-minimum example custom element:

 <!-- example-link: src/readme-examples/my-simple.element.ts -->